py-narayanan1/Final_hw/README.md

 Final homework

 This project is regarding the French Open 2022.
 The use of selenium is made to get the files dynamically .
 An extensive use of beautiful soups and widgets have been introduced to prepare interactive charts an helped create insightful observations from the data .
+The file is one jupter notebook inside the notebooks folder which has a folder final_hw inside it which has the jupyter notebook.

 Project Organization
 ------------